tgrahamcodes/cryptograhpy_PollardsRho/README.md

 ## Project #1
 ## Advanced Cryptography

+Note: Problems 2 and 3 take significantly longer to run than Problem 1.

-Pollard's rho algorithm is an algorithm for integer factorization.
-It was invented by John Pollard in 1975.
+Pollard's rho algorithm is an algorithm for integer factorization invented by John Pollard in 1975.
 It uses only a small amount of space, and its expected running time is proportional to the square root of the smallest prime factor of the composite number being factorized.

 1. Using a software package with big integer arithmetic support (e.g. Maple, Sage, Python/NumPy, C/GMP) develop a program to compute a discrete logarithm in Z∗